gridwise/webtracking-sdk/readme.md

 # Webtracking SDK

 Javascript library to power live tracking experience of HyperTrack actions.
+This library is written in Typescript and ships with the typing information.
+This Doc is written in typescript style to highlight the interfaces and types of each entity, functions and argument

 ### How to install